CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

   <source src="/img/mammoth-stress-test.mp4" type="video/mp4">
 </video>

 Mammoth pushes Minecraft server performance further than ever and will enable entirely new massively-multiplayer experiences.
-Keep in mind this demo was ran and recorded on a Macbook and performs even better on a real server.
+Keep in mind this demo **exists only to show off the efficiency of the message broker and packet code**, this is not as stressing as 1000 real players connecting.
+Stay tuned for a real-player demo.

 ## Coming soon: Program entire Minecraft mini-games inside WorldQL using JavaScript
 Powered by the V8 JavaScript engine, WorldQL's scripting environment allows you